 Age-Friendly Care at Asante Ashland Community Hospital

 Almost 25% of residents in Southern Oregon are retired and over 65.
 As our older population grows, there will be a significant increase in the demand for health care services.
 Becoming an Age-Friendly Health System will help meet the particular needs of older adults during their hospital stay.
-Working toward a reduction in the length of stay, less fall rates and fewer readmissions are a few of the positive outcomes that would occur from creating an Age-Friendly unit at Asante Ashland.
+Working toward a reduction in the length of stay, fewer fall rates and fewer readmissions are a few of the positive outcomes that would occur from creating an Age-Friendly unit at Asante Ashland.
 Without displacing any of the existing services available, this new service line and specialty will be the first and only in Southern Oregon.
-The goal will be to have our older patients return to their own homes and not need a nursing home.
+The goal will be to have our older patients return to their own homes and not need a skilled nursing facility.

 Asante is committed to meeting the unique needs of older adults in Southern Oregon by creating an Age-Friendly Health System at Asante Ashland including:

 - 10 remodeled rooms offering a more peaceful and home-like environment

 - Education and specialized training for nurses, doctors, and physical and occupational therapists

 - Hospital certification to provide standardized approaches to common older adult issues

 - Personnel hired to make sure the inpatient unit is functioning at a high level